-Academic Promotion and Award of Title 2018
+Academic Promotion and Award of Title 2021

 If you are considering applying for promotion, the first thing you should do is talk to your Dean of School.
-An application for promotion will require a significant amount of effort and by talking to your Dean, line manager and trusted mentors, you can make a realistic assessment of your readiness for promotion before investing a lot of time in preparing your application.
+An application for promotion will require a significant amount of effort and by talking to your Dean, as well as your line manager and other trusted mentors, you can make a realistic assessment of your readiness for promotion before investing a lot of time in preparing your application.

 Preparing and submitting your application

-Applications will be considered by the Promotions and Award of Title Panel made up of professors from Edinburgh Napier and other UK universities.
-The Panel is chaired by the Principal and is meeting on 21 June 2018.
+Applications for both promotion and award of title will be assessed against the Academic Appointments and Promotions Framework by the Promotions and Award of Title Panel made up of professors from Edinburgh Napier and other UK universities.
+The Panel is chaired by the Principal and is meeting on 14 June 2021.

 Academic Appointments & Promotions Framework